-District officials maintained a website but certain financial information was not posted, causing a lack of transparency.
+District officials maintained a website but certain financial information was not posted, resulting in a lack of transparency.
 Information that was posted was limited in comprehensiveness.
 This prevents taxpayers and other interested parties from readily accessing and reviewing documents to make informed decisions.

-Officials did not post:
+Officials did not post the:

-- A final annual budget or a comprehensive appended property tax report card. - Comprehensive budget-to-actual results or the corrective action plan (CAP) in an easily accessible location.
+- Final annual budget. - Comprehensive appended property tax report card. - Budget-to-actual results in an easily accessible location. - Corrective action plan (CAP) in an easily accessible location and include a specific individual responsible for corrective actions per audit recommendations.